carterce1997/Clype/README.md

 TO-DO:
 1) auto-scroll on conversation box
 2) expand messages box width.
-In other words, users sent by local should be displayed to right of conversation box
+In other words, users sent locally should be displayed to right of conversation box